solid/authorization-panel/proposals/wac-acp-diff-story.md

 We thus get the same effect of allowing rules to be written and referred to, without those rules needing to specify in advance all the resources for which it is valid.

 The above layout is illustrated in the following diagram.
-Double lines represent `Link` relation headers, the solid lines represent relations explicitly written out, and the dotted lines represent inferred relations.
+Double lines represent `Link` relation headers; the solid lines represent relations explicitly written out; and the dotted lines represent inferred relations.

 ![Illustration of :authorizes](https://user-images.githubusercontent.com/124506/114870725-cc4d4b80-9df8-11eb-829e-a90d1de120d6.jpg)